platformsh/platformsh-docs/sites/platform/src/add-services/_index.md

 # Other options...

-# Relationships enable an app container's to a service.
+# Relationships enable an app container's access to a service.
-# The example below shows simplified configuration leveraging default endpoints.
+# The example below shows simplified configuration leveraging default services (identified from the relationship names) and default endpoints.
 # See the Application reference for all options for defining relationships and endpoints.
 relationships:
     mariadb: